The purpose of this test is to evaluate the condition of the glow plugs based on the total current draw, while also confirming their operation time.

 This known good waveform has the following characteristics:

-Glow plugs may be controlled either by the Engine Control Module (ECM) or by a dedicated glow plug control unit/timer.
+Glow plugs are designed to operate within temperatures from 850° to 1100° C. They are controlled either via a relay switched by the Engine Control Module (ECM) or by a dedicated glow plug control unit/timer.

 Other causes of glow plug failure can be;